 A typical household in the UK loses power once or twice a year.
 But that’s not all.
 Some power outages can last for days or even weeks when they are caused by extreme weather or transformer blasts.

-When a situation like that happens, you can experience a lot of inconveniences such as spoilt food, frozen pipes, flooded basements and even mouldy.
+When a situation like that happens, you can experience a lot of inconveniences such as spoilt food, frozen pipes, flooded basements, and even moldy.
 An excellent generator is what you need to have to mitigate yourself from such problems.
-Any generator won’t fit the bill, if you have to buy one, at least choose a generator sold by Bellwood Rewinds.
+Any generator won’t fit the bill, if you have to a new buy one then bestdualfuelgenerator.com is the best place, for 2nd hand choose a generator sold by Bellwood Rewinds.

 But how do you choose an excellent generator in the first place?
 In the next section, you will learn what you need to look for in a generator.